Nam-TranDang/Data_Mining/README.md

-This repository list all labs JupyterNotebook related to Classification, Clustering, Frequent Item Set and Association Rule in Data Mining course from UTH.
+### This repository list all labs JupyterNotebook related to Data Mining course from UTH:

+* Classification
+* Clustering
+* Frequent Item Set and Association Rule